ST. PHILIP’S OUTREACH PROGRAMS

 HEDGEWOOD MINISTRY

-In 1998, our rector and a parishioner created a worship ministry at the Hedgewood Assisted Living Facility for adults with disabilities in Beacon.
+In 1998, our former rector and a parishioner created a worship ministry at the Hedgewood Assisted Living Facility for adults with disabilities in Beacon.
 Twice per month, St. Philip’s leads worship services at Hedgewood.
 In addition to these Sunday services, St. Philip’s also supports Hedgewood through our outreach at Christmas time and at other times throughout the year.

 Contact: Joe Plummer (Sunday Services)